covscript/covscript/Mozart_README.md

 E000J|The variable has been protected.
 E000K|It is not allowed to change the value of a constant.
 E000L|Duplicate singleton objects are not allowed.
-E000M|Does not support conversion of the specified type to 'long'.
+E000M|Does not support conversion of the specified type to `long`.

 ##### 简体中文: